What is an LPS conservatorship?

 Finally, an LPS conservatorship, like other conservatorships, can be extremely frustrating for family members.
 You are asking the court to strip a loved one of certain fundamental rights regarding autonomy, bodily control, and medication.
 The court should and must take all necessary precautions to ensure that a person’s rights are not trampled by hasty or improper decisions.

 If you are running into issues with your conservatorship petition, it is recommended that you reach out to an experienced attorney who can help you with the conservatorship process.
-At Carmel & Naccasha, attorney Victor Herrera, can assist you and your family with the conservatorship process.
+At Carmel & Naccasha, attorney Victor Herrera can assist you and your family with the conservatorship process, and for more details, read our full disclaimer.